NikolaSudzo/NikolaSudzo/README.md

 After finishing High School of Mechanical Engineering - Computer Construction department, I continue my journey on the Faculty of Economics.
 Now I am trying to get back to my first love computers as a programer

-- :briefcase: Currently I’m working as a Inspector for the leading testing, inspection and certification company.
+- :briefcase: Currently I’m working as an Inspector for the leading testing, inspection and certification company.

 - :desktop_computer: Finishing Python Pro BootCamp on Udemy